With Illinois Campaign

 Nancy (BA LAS ’70, MS/LIS ’72) and Dan (BS Media ’68, MS Media ’72) Balz have established a scholarship in the School of Information Sciences to help make education more affordable for returning students.
-Nancy herself was a returning student, having worked over twenty years as a public librarian before earning her MS/LIS degree.
+Nancy worked in a number of library- and book-related jobs before returning to school for additional LIS coursework and becoming a public librarian, a position she held until her retirement in 2010.
 Read more.

 With Illinois Moments